 The third reign of life – clean energy from another realm

-Another reign is constituted by living beings composed by more complex cells with a core and specialized organelles.
+Another reign is constituted by living beings with more complex cells with a core and specialized organelles.
 They are called Eukaryotes and make up all life we can see with the unaided eye around us.
-Plants, animals, our own bodies are all Eukaryotes.
+Plants, animals, and our bodies are all Eukaryotes.

 However, that’s not the end of it.
-It gets really, really strange.
+It gets extraordinary.

-In 1990, Archaea have been recognized as a third domain of life besides the two above mentioned ones.
-Although Archaea have long been classified as one of the kingdom of Bacteria, they are as different from them as we are from those germs.
+In 1990, Archaea was recognized as a third domain of life besides the two above-mentioned ones.
+Although Archaea have long been classified as one of the kingdoms of Bacteria, they are as different from them as we are from those germs.

 OK, you probably are not a biology freak as I am.
-That’s fair – not everyone find pleasure in being a Polymath.
+That’s fair – not everyone finds pleasure in being a Polymath.

-But you don’t need to be a biology nerd in order to like this.
-Are you energy professional, or a green activist or indeed a utility manager or just a regular Joe with an interest in how life is going to be in 20 years from now?
+But you don’t need to be a biology nerd to like this.
+Are you an energy professional, a green activist indeed a utility manager, or just a regular Joe with an interest in how life is going to be in 20 years from now?
 If yes, listen up.

-Archaea hold the potential to solve all energy and environmental problems humanity knows today and it will do so renewably and emissions free.
+Archaea holds the potential to solve all energy and environmental problems humanity knows today and it will do so renewably and emissions-free.
 Do I have your attention now?

 Just imagine an organism that feeds straight on hydrogen and CO2 and produces very pure methane in the process.
-I said above that there are Archaea that feed on hydrogen and some of them combine CO2 and hydrogen to produce Methane and water.
+I said above that some Archaea feed on hydrogen and some of them combine CO2 and hydrogen to produce Methane and water.

 Here it gets exciting as this has the power to resolve one of the most pressing problems renewable power sources such as wind and solar have.
 They are intermittent which means that they produce power when the wind blows or when the sun shines.
 This however rarely coincides with our consumption patterns as we want to take showers or watch television when we feel like doing it or it suits us, not when the weather god likes us or not.